Beard Hair Transplant

 - We also recommend shaving the beard at least 2 days before the hair transplant and no shaving after that for the procedures where we use beard to beard hair transplant.
 This is requested so the beard hair will only show a growth of hair that is in the growth phase (Anagen) so the surgeon can extract the proper hair grafts.

 - On the day of the procedure, patients should dress comfortably and also have a family member or friend ready to drive them home after the beard hair transplant is performed.

 Before the actual beard hair transplant begins, the donor hair should be harvested from the sides or back of the scalp and/or from the lower part of the beard area.
 The hair grafts are extracted using Follicular Unit Extraction (FUE) to individually remove hair grafts from the designated donor area.
 By moving the hair grafts individually, there is no linear scar left in the donor area.

 The new design for the beard is marked by the doctor before the procedure begins.
-Once the doctor has the new hair design for the beard, the local anesthesia will be administered.
-Then the sites will be made.
-Those are the microscopic incisions that will receive the follicular grafts.
-As the process of extracting the hair grafts begins; harvested hairs would be implanted into their final homes.
+Once the doctor has the new hair design for the beard, a local anesthesia is administered.
+Then, the sites will be made and they are the microscopic incisions that will receive the follicular grafts.
+As the process of extracting the hair grafts begins; harvested hairs are then implanted into their final homes.
 The hair grafts are strategically placed in the beard area in order to create the desired density and appearance of facial hair.

 The hair grafts are implanted in the beard using the FUE simultaneous extraction and placement method which means the hair grafts are implanted immediately while being extracted from the donor area.
 This method minimizes the amount of time the grafts are “out of body” and also improves the overall quality of the beard hair transplant grafts.